 If there is an injury, or you do not give your details to anyone at the scene, you must report the matter to the police within 24 hours.

 If you are involved in an accident or incident (and if safe to do so) try to take pictures of the damage to any vehicles (including your own) or property that may be involved, along with pictures of the accident scene generally.
 You should also ask for contact details for anyone who may have witnessed the accident.

 You can report a claim to us 24 hours a day 7 days a week.
 If you need to speak with a dedicated claims handler they can be contacted Monday – Friday 9am-5.30pm.

-This will depend on the type of policy you have (please refer to your policy wording for exact terms of cover; the following is just a general explanation).
+This will depend on the type of policy you have.
+Please refer to your policy documentation and policy wording for exact terms of cover; the following is just a general explanation.

 Any third party involved in an accident with you is entitled to make a claim against your policy even if you don’t want to claim for damage to your vehicle.